rskrisel/sentiment_analysis_workshop/README.md

 # Make empty list
 sentence_scores = []
-# Get each sentence and sentence number, which is what enumerate does
 for number, sentence in enumerate(sentences):
-    # Use VADER to calculate sentiment
     scores = sentimentAnalyser.polarity_scores(sentence)
-    # Make dictionary and append it to the previously empty list
     sentence_scores.append({'sentence': sentence, 'sentence_number': number+1, 'sentiment_score': scores['compound']})
 ```